Trusted-Services/trusted-services/docs/project/quality-assurance/verification-methodology.rst

   - spelling mistakes
   - git commit message formatting

-Please find the configuration of this tool in the :download:`TS repository.<../../../.checkpatch>`
+Please find the configuration of this tool in the :download:`TS repository.<../../../.checkpatch>` but do not forget to set ``CODESPELL_FILE`` variable in the environment to the local copy of the `codespell dictionary v2.3.0`_.

 Cppcheck tool
 '''''''''''''